godotengine/godot-docs/classes/class_buttongroup.rst

 Description
 -----------

-Group of :ref:`Button<class_button>`s.
+Group of :ref:`Button<class_button>`.
 All direct and indirect children buttons become radios.
 Only one allows being pressed.

 Member Function Description
 ---------------------------